 Even with an adequate ventilation system, you can still suffer moisture damage due to excess humidity.

 Mineral wool and fiberglass insulation work by slowing airflow and trapping it.

 Unfortunately, when there’s a high concentration of moisture in the air, it can lead to mold and mildew growth.

 Although this can occur in any garage, the problem is exacerbated in insulated but non-conditioned garages.

 Wooden surfaces are also susceptible to mold and mildew growth.
 Be sure to protect the doors and other similar surfaces.

-Right Hot Tub Size
+Choosing the Wrong Hot Tub Size

 There’s always a temptation to buy as big a hot tub as possible so you can accommodate all your friends.

 While that sounds like a great plan, you want to keep the space manageable so there’s room in the hot tub area to move around.

 Dealers provide recommendations for the appropriate tub for every garage size.
 So ensure you install one that fits your space.